jfvilas/kubelog/docs/README.md

 # Kubelog Plugin

-This package is a Backstage plugin for viewing Kubernetes logs via Kwirth.
+This package is a Backstage plugin for **viewing logs** and perform **basic operations** in Kubernetes via Kwirth.

 This Backstage plugin allows you to view Kubernetes logs associated to your entity directly inside your Backstage instance.
 It's very important to understand that for this plugin to work you need to install Kwirth on your Kubernetes cluster, that is, this plugin is just another front end for [Kwirth](https://jfvilas.github.io/kwirth).

+Starting from Kubelog **version 0.9** you will have the ability to **restart pods** right from Backstage.
+This capability is not designed to substitute your operation tools, it is just a way for your developers to self-solve restarting-pod problems without the complexity of giving them access to Lens, K9s, Headlamp or kubectl.

 Kwirth is a really-easy-to-use log exporting system for Kubernetes that runs in only one pod (*no database is needed*).
 Refer to Kwirth GitHub project for [info on installation](https://github.com/jfvilas/kwirth?tab=readme-ov-file#installation).
 Kwirth installation is *one command away* from you.

 You can access [Kwirth project here](https://github.com/jfvilas/kwirth).

 ## What is this plugin for?
 This Backstage plugin add Backstage a feature for browsing Kubernetes logs of entities directly inside Backstage frontend application.
-The plugin will be enabled for any entity taht is corectly tagged (according to Backstage Kubernetes core feature) and its correpsonding Kubernetes resources are found on any of the clusters that have been added to Backstage.
+The plugin will be enabled for any entity that is corectly tagged (according to Backstage Kubernetes core feature) and its correpsonding Kubernetes resources are found on any of the clusters that have been added to Backstage.

+In addition, Backstage users can **restart pods** if they are allowed to (according to Kubelog permission).

-When Kubelog is correctly installed and configured you will have a chance to view Kubernetes logs on your Backstage like in this sample:
+When Kubelog is correctly installed and configured, it is possible to view Kubernetes logs on your Backstage like in this sample:

 ![kubelog-running](https://raw.githubusercontent.com/jfvilas/kubelog/master/images/kubelog-running.png)

 This frontend plugin includes just the visualization of log information.
 All needed configuration, and specially **permission settings**, are done in the backend plugin and the app-config YAML.
 You can restrict access to pods, namespaces, clusters, etc... by configuring permissions to be applied by the backend plugin.

+Th ability to restart pods is also configured in the app-config (YAML, env or whatever), and **restartig permissions are set differently than viewing permissions**.
 The backend plugin is the only responsible for configuration and permissions, all the capabilities related with log viewing are implemented in the frontend plugin, who establishes the connections to the corresponding Kwirth instances.